 David J. Negrón has had a long career in the arts.
 Educated at the renowned Art Center College of Design in Los Angeles, Negrón worked for years in the film industry before taking on an instructor position at the same institution.

-His experience in motion pictures includes work in the art departments of films as Jurassic Park, Rambo III, Raiders of the Lost Ark and Star Trek: The Motion Picture, on which he worked first alongside Richard Taylor and later for John Dykstra and Douglas Trumbull on the design of the V’Ger entity.
+His experience in motion pictures includes work in the Art Departments of Jurassic Park, Rambo III, Raiders of the Lost Ark and Star Trek: The Motion Picture, on which he worked first alongside Richard Taylor and later for John Dykstra and Douglas Trumbull on the design of V’Ger.